Upton Park tube station: History

 The eastern section of the District line was very overcrowded by the mid 1930s.
 In order to relieve this, the Metropolitan line service was extended to Barking.
 (Note: This was achieved by diverting Metropolitan line trains that had previously been routed onto the East London Line at Whitechapel.)
 Upton Park was served by a single daily Metropolitan line train from Hammersmith from 30 March 1936.
 This was expanded from 4 May 1936 with an eight trains per hour service between Barking and Hammersmith at peak times.
 This was increased to ten trains per hour at Upton Park from 8 May 1938.
 (Note: The two extra trains terminated at East Ham.)
 The Hammersmith service was swapped for longer Uxbridge trains from 17 July 1939, at eight trains per hour at peak times.
 This service was suspended on 6 October 1941 with Hammersmith trains again running to Barking.

-After nationalisation of the railways in 1948 management of the station passed to British Railways.
-The remaining Fenchurch Street–Southend services were withdrawn on 14 June 1962 with the introduction of full overhead line electric service.
+After nationalisation of the railways in 1948, management of the station passed to British Railways.
+The Fenchurch Street–Southend services were withdrawn on 14 June 1962 with the introduction of full overhead line electric service.
+(Note: Limited summer services to Southend continued throughout the 1960s.)
 On 1 January 1969 ownership transferred to the London Underground.
 On 30 July 1990, the Hammersmith–Barking service of the Metropolitan line gained a separate identity as the Hammersmith & City line.
-From 13 December 2009 off-peak service was extended from Whitechapel to Barking with an all-day daily service at Upton Park.
+From 13 December 2009, off-peak Hammersmith & City line service was extended from Whitechapel to Barking with a daily all-day service at Upton Park.